East Campus (Western Michigan University): History

 The Friends of Historical East Campus and Students For East Campus attempted to save the original buildings on Prospect Hill which were not used to capacity and required renovations suitable for the next projected use of the buildings.
 This site on Prospect Hill is an historically significant site to the City of Kalamazoo as well as a well placed landmark visible from many parts of the city.
-Neglect of vegetation near the apex of Prospect Hill obscured the view of the majestic buildings.
+Neglect of vegetation near the apex of Prospect Hill obscured the view of the historic buildings.

 In August 2013 West Hall and the Speech and Hearing building on WMU's East Campus were demolished.
 The original portion of East Hall was retained, but North Hall and the two side wings of East Hall came down.
 East Hall reopened in 2015 as Heritage Hall, home to the WMU Alumni Center.
 In addition to the renovation of East Hall, the portico of North Hall was preserved and positioned just north of East Hall.